Mario Vargas Llosa: Plot, setting, and major themes

 Vargas Llosa's style encompasses historical material as well as his own experiences.
 For example, in his first novel, The Time of the Hero, his own experiences at the Leoncio Prado military school informed his depiction of the corrupt social institution which mocked the moral standards it was supposed to uphold.
 Furthermore, the corruption of the book's school is a reflection of the corruption of Peruvian society at the time the novel was written.
 Vargas Llosa frequently used his writing to challenge the inadequacies of society, such as demoralization and oppression by those in political power towards those who challenge this power.
 One of the main themes he explored in his writing is the individual's struggle for freedom within an oppressive reality.
 For example, his two-volume novel Conversation in The Cathedral is based on the tyrannical dictatorship of President Manuel A. Odría.
 The protagonist, Santiago, rebels against the suffocating dictatorship by participating in the subversive activities of leftist political groups.
 In addition to themes such as corruption and oppression, Vargas Llosa's second novel, The Green House, explores "a denunciation of Peru's basic institutions", dealing with issues of abuse and exploitation of the workers in the brothel by corrupt military officers.

 Many of Vargas Llosa's earlier novels were set in Peru, while in later work he expanded to other regions of Latin America, such as Brazil and the Dominican Republic.
 His responsibilities as a writer and lecturer allowed him to travel frequently and led to settings for his novels in regions outside of Peru.
 The War of the End of the World was his first major work set outside Peru.
 Though the plot deals with historical events of the Canudos revolt against the Brazilian government, the novel is not based directly on historical fact; rather, its main inspiration is the non-fiction account of those events published by Brazilian writer Euclides da Cunha in 1902.
 The Feast of the Goat, based on the dictatorship of Rafael Trujillo, takes place in the Dominican Republic; in preparation for this novel, Vargas Llosa undertook a comprehensive study of Dominican history.
 The novel was characteristically realist, and Vargas Llosa underscored that he "respected the basic facts, ...
 I have not exaggerated", but at the same time he pointed out "It's a novel, not a history book, so I took many, many liberties."

 One of Vargas Llosa's later novels, The Way to Paradise (El paraíso en la otra esquina), is set largely in Tahiti in French Polynesia.
 Based on the biography of social reformer Flora Tristan, it demonstrates how Flora and Paul Gauguin were unable to find paradise, but were still able to inspire followers to keep working towards a socialist utopia.
 Unfortunately, Vargas Llosa was not as successful in transforming these historical figures into fiction.
-Some critics, such as Barbara Mujica, argue that The Way to Paradise lacks the "audacity, energy, political vision, and narrative genius" that was present in his previous works.
+Some critics, such as Bárbara Mujica, argue that The Way to Paradise lacks the "audacity, energy, political vision, and narrative genius" that was present in his previous works.